 This course essentially (but not only) addresses to:

-This training is coordinated by Michael Horvath and Koen Maris, Partners at PwC Luxembourg.
+This training is coordinated by Michael Horvath, Partner at PwC Luxembourg.

 Michael has acquired a strong financial and regulatory audit as well as advisory background and significant experience leading projects in the asset management sphere.